14.42 Environmental Policy and Economics (MIT)

 11.601 Introduction to Environmental Policy and Planning (MIT)

 This course is the first subject in the Environmental Policy and Planning sequence.
 It reviews philosophical debates including growth vs. deep ecology, "command-and-control" vs. market-oriented approaches to regulation, and the importance of expertise vs. indigenous knowledge.
 Its emphasis is placed on environmental planning techniques and strategies.
-Related topics include the management of sustainability, the politics of ecosystem management, environmental governance and the changing role of c
+Related topics include the management of sustainability, the politics of ecosystem management, environmental governance and the changing

 12.103 Strange Bedfellows: Science and Environmental Policy (MIT)